MicrosoftDocs/win32/desktop-src/NetTCPIPProv/cim-concretejob.md

 ---
-Description: 'A concrete version of Job.
-This class represents a generic and instantiable unit of work, such as a batch or a print job.' ms.assetid: '7a4cb679-b8d2-47de-bfa8-865df910b041'
+Description: A concrete version of Job.
+This class represents a generic and instantiable unit of work, such as a batch or a print job. ms.assetid: 7a4cb679-b8d2-47de-bfa8-865df910b041
-title: 'CIM\_ConcreteJob class'
+title: CIM\_ConcreteJob class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CIM\_ConcreteJob class